CutOffFrequency/Cyclist/README.md

 Nodes can be accessed individually by Index

 ```
-// don't do this if the node's index will change
+// maybe don't do this if the node's index will change
-const niceListHead = niceList.findNodeAtIndex(0)
+const niceListHead = niceList.at(0)
 ```

 this method can also take a callback for side effects